siero/CSE110A-sp2025/homework-setup.md

 docker run --name cse110a -v %cd%:/assignments -it reeselevine/cse113:latest bash
 ```

 You should be running inside the container at this point.
 Running `ls` should list your files.
 At any point, to exit the container just type `exit`.
-Once you exit the container you can re-run the existing container either via the Docker Desktop UI by clicking the "run" icon within the list of available containers, or by the following command in a terminal/powershell/cmd instance:
+Once you exit the container you can re-run the existing container either via the Docker Desktop UI by clicking the "run" icon within the list of available containers, or by running the following command in a terminal/powershell/cmd instance:

-Start the container.
-Add -i if you want an interactive shell.
-Once the container is started you can start using it if you passed -i, or connect to the container in VSCode.
+Start the container with `docker start cse110a`: Add `-i` if you want an interactive shell.
+Once the container has started, you can use the shell if you passed `-i`, or you can connect to the container in VSCode.

 ```
 docker start cse110a -i